symbol-os/symbol-os-promo/README.md

 ## Philosophy

-In a world where the majority chases beautiful but complex graphical interfaces, a **small oasis of simplicity and minimalism** arose.
+In a world where the majority chases beautiful but complex graphical interfaces, a **small oasis of simplicity and minimalism** arise.

-There is no graphical user interface, only text mode.
-There are no millions of colors, only a monochrome tint.
+No graphical user interface, only text mode.
+No millions of colors, only a monochrome tint.
 Following this setup, the **balance of structure** emerges behind.

 We intentionally trade the visual decoration for **clarity of meaning**.
 Here, unambiguous expressions and transparent interpretation carry the weight that, otherwise, is given to the graphical appearance.

-From this seed, and without unnecessary features, the Symbol-OS is born.
+From this seed, and without unnecessary features, we bring the Symbol-OS into existence.

 ## The Vision Ahead